MCegla-JW/travel-agent-api/README.md

 # My Work

-## My personal achievements are:

-- Coming up with the project theme
+## Backend Achievements

-- Created the user Schema (used schema hooks to validate password)
+- Created the User schema (with schema hooks for password validation)
-- Developed backend login and register routes using JSON Web Token
+- Developed backend login and register routes using JSON Web Token (JWT)
-- Implemented authentication on both backend and frontend
+- Implemented authentication middleware on the backend to protect routes
-- Set up the homepage on backend and frontend including the marketing content with React Slick carousel
-- Implemented React Slick carousel in the TripIndex file
-- Created the boilerplate code for both backend (established server and database connections) and frontend to establish project structure
+- Set up the boilerplate code for server and database connections
-- Developed a NotFound component for handling unknown routes
-- Implemented error handling for both frontend and backend
+- Implemented backend error handling to provide clear API responses
-- Built the NavBar component for the frontend, sourced the logo
-- Styled the app using Material UI for consistent and responsive design
-- Created a date conversion service function to handle form inputs and display dates in a user-friendly format on the frontend edit page

 # Build/Code Process